tylerjensen/myllm/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/x86_64-linux-gnu
 ```

-In my case, I had stupidly installed Linux NVIDA drivers in my WSL2 instance.
+In my case, I had stupidly installed Linux NVIDIA drivers in my WSL2 instance.
 Don't do that.

 WSL2 uses the Windows driver.
 Just download the latest NVIDIA driver for Windows and install it.